rclark/kinesis-readable/readme.md

 var Readable = require('kinesis-readable')(config);

-// Optionally, you can specify a shardId, when creating the readable stream,
+// Optionally, you can specify a shardId via options when creating the readable stream,
-// otherwise it'll just read the first shard returned in a describeStream request var readable = new Readable();
+// otherwise it'll just read the first shard returned in a describeStream request var readable = new Readable(options);

 readable
   // 'data' events will trigger for each record in the stream